 There are many reasons, but these are the five we consider to be the most important ones:

-- We are the ONLY treatment facility in South Florida that is owned and operated by a Board Certified Psychiatrist, Dr. Robert A. Moran, who is also certified in Addiction Psychiatry and Addiction Medicine.
+(1) We are owned and operated by a Triple Board Certified Psychiatrist, Dr. Robert A. Moran.

-- We are the ONLY treatment facility that works with dual-diagnosis patients, although some facilities claim they do this.
+(2) We work with genuine dual-diagnosis patients, although some facilities claim they do this.
 We treat patients who suffer from only one psychiatric illness such as addiction or other mental disorders, to those who have both addiction and psychiatric illness, and even pregnant women with addiction and/or mental illness.
 We treat patients that other facilities turn away.

-- We are the ONLY treatment facility that offers a program that does not put a time limit on recovery.
+(3) Our program does not put a time limit on recovery.
 Not 28, not 30, not 45 days.
 Your loved one can stay under our care until he/she feels strong and ready to be reunited with the real world.

-- We are the ONLY treatment center that treats both the patients and their families.
+(5) We treat both the patients and their families.
 It is a well-known fact that families of addicts and/or mentally ill individuals generally suffer from relationship addiction, also called Codependency.

 In the recent past, your time and energy has been spent trying to control the chaos and picking up your loved one’s pieces, mopping up his/her mess.
 You lose yourself when your loved one exhausts you.
 Self-care is put on a back burner.
 It is time to reclaim your life!

 Codependency is defined as a relationship that enables another to maintain their irresponsible addictive or underachieving behaviors.
 Google defines Codependency as “excessive emotional or psychological reliance on someone who requires support due to an illness or addiction.”